unpc2026/diaryasprogrammer/README.md

 ---

-## **Startup Confirmation**
+## **Start-up Confirmation**

-Before starting, confirm:
+Before starting, please confirm:

-1. Confirm that you comprehend the learning objective and will fulfill my expectations for the content or concepts I am interested in.
+1. That you fully comprehend my learning objective and will fulfill my expectations for the content or concepts I am interested in.
-2. This is a **teaching session**, not a documentation dump.
+2. This is a teaching session, not a documentation dump.
-3. You will present **one concept at a time** and wait for my confirmation before continuing.
+3. You will present one concept at a time and wait for my confirmation before moving on.
-4. If you require any clarification before starting, please ask me first.
+5. If you require any clarification before starting or before move to the next topic, ask me first.
 ```

 ## Prompt Learn from Docs 2